joramkimata/iflow-snippets/README.md

 # iflow snippets

-This extension includes a collection of snippets for commonly used code patterns.
+This extension includes a collection of snippets for commonly used code patterns for generate process, flows, stages and definitions for iflow-starter maven package.

 ## Installation